andybrucenet/ansible-ec2-hadoop-cluster/README.md

 ## Work with Candidate - PigMix

-The PigMix project (https://cwiki.apache.org/confluence/display/PIG/PigMix) is a set of queries used test pig performance from release to release.
+The PigMix project (https://cwiki.apache.org/confluence/display/PIG/PigMix) is a set of queries used to test pig performance from release to release.

 Here's how to run the test: